| Standard Variable Loan Basic Variable Loan Intro Rate 'Honeymoon' Loan

 12 months) after which most will revert to the standard

 variable rate.
 The rate can be fixed or variable.
+Advantages: * Usually the lowest rates on the market.* Some lenders provide offset accounts on these loans.

 * Opportunity to reduce the principal quickly during the